twiddlingbits/twr-wasm/docs/api/api-ts-library.md

 ---

 # twr-wasm Libraries
 twr-wasm Libraries are used to expose TypeScript code to C/C++ as C APIs.
 All of the twr-wasm C APIs are implemented with twr-wasm libraries.
-You can also use a library to implement your own APIs.
+You can also use a library to implement your own C APIs using TypeScript.

+There are two kinds of Libraries:
+- Those that have only once instance (such as the math library)
+- Those that can have multiple instances across one more more library types such as Consoles (see [interfaceName](#interfacename))

 ## Basic Steps
 twr-wasm Libraries support both `twrWasmModule` and `twrWasmModuleAsync`.
 That is, when you create a twrLibrary, it will function with either type of module.
 In many cases no extra work is needed for the `twrWasmModuleAsync`, but in some cases, extra code is needed.